washboardalex/tmbd-front-end/README.md

 This is a create-react-app build of the tmdb front end as specified in the Jumbo Interactive technical challenge.
 To view, clone this repository and then run

+The app is also hosted [here](https://tmbd-front-end.herokuapp.com/) if you wish to see it deployed.

 ### `npm install`

 and